architecture-decomposition-framework/adf-plantuml/README.md

 | ![Manifest](adf-elements/en@rt/rel_manifest.drawio.png) | same as above, but with `"manifest"` instead of `"use"` | |
 | ![Note](adf-elements/common/note.drawio.png)  | `note "text" as id` | `note "Some note" as n`; also see examples in first section for how to use notes on relations |
 | ![Note Relation](adf-elements/common/rel_note.drawio.png)  | `element - note`, `element -- note` (longer connection, layout direction possible) | `tool - note`, `tool -down- note` |

+## Footnote

+This page was written by Johannes Schneider.
+You can use the [ADF.puml](ADF.puml) template under the [MIT license](./LICENSE) and this text here and the examples under the [CC BY-SA 4.0 license](https://creativecommons.org/licenses/by-sa/4.0/).

+Some preliminary work was done 2024 by Yan-Chun Chang in her Bachelor's thesis with the (German) title "Wie gut eignen sich die textbasierte Diagrammerstellungssprache PlantUML zur Erstellung von Architektur-Diagrammen nach der ADF-Methode im Vergleich zur Erstellung mit Diagrams.net?" at HTWG Konstanz (University of Applied Science).